 Salsa Cascara Drum Style is the fourth in the series: Essential Latin Drum Set Beats.
 The challenge is to try and duplicate the patterns traditionally played by 3 drummers (bateristas): Timbales (timbalero), Congas (conguero) and Bongos (bongocero).
 Over the years, I have collected a bunch of books that talked about playing various Latin styles on drum set.
 I kept going from one book to another searching for answers and ideas.
 Here are simple, stylistically accurate and essential Latin rhythms and patterns to play Salsa Cascara on drum set.

 The Cascara pattern is derived from the Palito pattern used in Salsa styles.
 It is usually played on the side or metal shell of Timbales or pailas.
 On drum set the sound can be imitated by playing on the rim or side of a floor tom.
 You should ONLY play the Clave or the (with Conguero) Salsa Cascara drum style patterns whenever playing with a Conga player (Conguero).
 That is because many of these drum set patterns try to duplicate what a conga player would be playing.
-Cascara is usually played during softer sections such Verses and piano solos.
-Generally, Mambo Bell Patterns or Campana Bell Patterns would be played during the louder Chorus or improvised Montuno sections.
+Play Cascara during softer sections such Verses and piano solos.
+Play Mambo Bell Patterns or Campana Bell Patterns during the louder Chorus or improvised Montuno sections.